david-vanderson/warp/README.md

 There is no win/loss screen.
 A message will be displayed whenever a ship (or base) is destroyed, but the game keeps going forever.

+There's no clean way to shut down the game yet, just ctrl-c the process.